Skip to main content Skip to search Skip to main navigation

 Learning content

-Topic: Digitalization with preschool & primary school children
+Topic: digitalization with preschool & primary school children

 Learning spatial orientation & understanding tables

 In the first module, the children develop an understanding of their body's position in space.
 This is experienced using the table.
-Here the children understand how a table works and move playfully across rows and columns.
+Here the children understand how a table works and move playfully across the rows and columns.

 Planning, acting strategically & checking results